Emmanuel-Melon/learning-llms-from-scratch/README.md

 # Understanding AI, One Concept at a Time

+I've built simple apps with Gemini's API.
+But I wanted to understand what's actually happening.
+So I'm learning by building everything from first principles.

+This series documents that journey.
+Starting with RAG.

 > 🚀 **Full Guide Available Here**: Dive into the complete interactive guide at [https://inside-llms.netlify.app/overview](https://inside-llms.netlify.app/overview).
 This is the main entry point—start there for hands-on examples, code snippets, and in-depth explorations!

 This journey transforms AI from a black box into a set of understandable, composable tools.
 And the best part?
 You don't need expensive hardware or advanced degrees to start—just curiosity and a willingness to build.